 Evening Stargazing Tours

-On moonless nights during the darker months (September – March) we run regular evening stargazing tours based out of Inverness but covering the wider Highlands.
+On moonless nights during the darker months (September – March) we run bespoke evening stargazing tours based out of Inverness.

 2018 Scheduled Events